bayquen/bayquen/README.md

-Pronounced as [by-ken]
+(Pronounced as "by-ken")

-### Developing my love for: the journey of software building.
+### Developing my love for: the journey of software building

 Challenging.
 Exciting.
-At times, frustrating — but rewarding.
+At times, frustrating — but it's fun and rewarding

-To those who have joined and supported me on this continuous journey, thank you.
+To those who have joined and supported me on this continuous journey: **thank you**

-To those I have yet to meet, thank you, too.
+To those I have yet to meet: thank you, too

-Sincerely,

-**bayquen**
+Here's to more hours of stacked compiler errors, missing semicolons, confusion, and small wins along the way.

+Sincerely yours,

+Brandon